P34br41n/P34br41n.github.io/_pages/RF/Wi-Fi/4whs.md

 Now there are two options, you start your stuff, let it run and wait for someone to connect OR you start [deauthing](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack) people with [mdk4](https://github.com/aircrack-ng/mdk4), aireplay-ng, or whatever tool you pick, but this is 10/10 visible to any network admin when it happens so plan it ahead...

-Eventually, anywhere between when you start and stop the previous process, you'll end up with the following message on the top top right of your terminal :p
+Eventually, anywhere between when you start and stop the previous process, you'll end up with the following message on the top right of your terminal :p
 ```
 CH 9 ][ Elapsed: 2 min ][ 2020–07–07 21:00 ][ WPA handshake: de:ad:be:ef:13:37
 ```